Non-Degree Seeking Students

 - simply seeking greater knowledge of the Catholic faith?

 CDU offers the option of taking undergraduate and graduate courses without applying to an academic program.
+Assignments, testing requirements, and tuition are the same for all students.
 To take an undergraduate course, submit proof of high school graduation or GED or your college transcripts.
-To take a graduate course, submit your undergraduate college transcripts.
-How to submit transcripts.
-Assignments, testing requirements, and tuition are the same for all students.
+To take a graduate course, submit a transcript showing an undergraduate degree earned from an accredited college or university.

 CDU offers three-credit courses in six academic terms throughout the year.
 Classes meet asynchronously, so students can log into their course rooms when they choose.
 Each course consists of weekly lessons and a final exam.
 Most three-credit courses also require a term paper.
 Exams are proctored through an online proctoring service, so students must take exams on a computer equipped with a camera and microphone.